-The term Opportunistic Computing has been introduced recently in the literature in order to refer to a new computing paradigm that relies exclusively on pairwise contacts bewteen mobile hosts.
+The term Opportunistic Computing has been introduced in the literature in order to refer to a new computing paradigm that relies exclusively on such pairwise contacts.
 Team CASA strives to contribute to the development of this computing paradigm by designing methods, models, and middleware tools that

-- Support for distributed services in D-MANETs
+- Support for communication and programming in opportunistic networks

 - Opportunistic applications and trials in real conditions

 - Evaluation of opportunistic network algorithms